‘GH’ Stars Help Raise Money For Harvey With ABC’s Day Of Giving

 A lot of other celebrities are also helping out with the Day of Giving.
 Ginger Zee went to her Instagram page to share about how she is there helping as well.
 She shared that she had already talked to someone who had their home flooded in the past and also someone who was giving the last $10 they had in their budget.

 Do you have plans to call in and speak to some of your General Hospital favorites and also donate to the American Red Cross?
-Sound off in the comments below, and don’t miss new episodes of General Hospital weekdays on ABC.
+Sound off in the comments below and don’t miss new episodes of General Hospital weekdays on ABC.

 Flanked by @aimeecarrero & @arturocastrop our team is raising money on this #DayofGiving – spoke to a woman from D.C. who has had her home flood and can't imagine the flooding of this magnitude.
 A disabled veteran who gave ???? and a woman with her last $10 available in her budget.
 Let's keep the giving going. #HoustonStrong